gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - a user can see who another user follows
    - followers btn
       - **tap** ==> (view 6.6)
 - A user can see additional info about another user
-   - each profile has a customizable text field
+   - each profile has a customizable text field (view 7.7.1)
       - icon (sent from api)
       - text (sent from api)
          - supports ```<b>```